CuteLeon/HackSystem/README.md

     Contains all Back-end related projects, such as interfaces or implementations of Back-end Services, Authentication, Back-end Contracts, Domain Models.
 It works as both of a Web MVC and a Web API programs.

-    The core project is `HackSystem.WebAPI`, configura Back-end requests process pipe, Dependency injection and Security policies in `Program.cs`, configura Back-end related application settings in `appsettings.json`.
+    The core project is `HackSystem.WebAPI`, configure Back-end requests process pipe, Dependency injection and Security policies in `Program.cs`, configure Back-end related application settings in `appsettings.json`.

 #### MockServer